krustowski/rou2exOS/docs/build.md

 make run_iso_net
 ```

-QEMU network setup assumes `tap0` is already created and bridged on the host.
+QEMU network setup assumes `tap0` is already created on the host.
 The kernel RTL8139 driver auto-detects the NIC via PCI scan.

 ```
 sudo ip tuntap add dev tap0 mode tap sudo ip link set tap0 up sudo ip addr add 10.3.4.1/24 dev tap0
 ```

+Before starting QEMU, `run_iso_net` also runs a few best-effort host tweaks with `sudo` (each one ignored if it fails): it sets the `tap0` MAC address, puts `tap0` and `10.3.4.0/24` into the firewalld `trusted` zone, disables reverse-path filtering on `tap0`, flushes conntrack, and adds an nftables raw-table accept rule for traffic from `tap0`.
+The guest uses `10.3.4.2` by default, with the host at `10.3.4.1`.

 ---